MODFLOW-USGS/modflow6/doc/mf6io/mf6ivar/readme.md

 # Common Text Strings

 Many of the MODFLOW 6 input variables share common description information.
 This information can be defined in one place and then referenced as many times as needed throughout the definition files.
-The definition file [./dfn/common.dfn](./dfn/common.dfn) is where common infomation is defined.
+The definition file [./dfn/common.dfn](./dfn/common.dfn) is where common information is defined.
 For example, there is a text string defined as:

 ```
 name auxnames